AlfonsBC/CS6140_Final_project/README.md

 ![Train/Test Accuracy Model Comparison](https://github.com/AlfonsBC/CS6140_Final_project/blob/master/images/accuracy_comparison.png?raw=true)

 - Nevertheless, when comparing their respectives confusion matrices, Naive Bayes model approach was the one that obtained the greatest True Positive in the test set with $54\%$, the rest of the models were close to the $40\%$ True Positive rates.
-The following image is the confusion matrix for Naive Bayes mdoel in the Test set.
+The following image is the confusion matrix for Naive Bayes model in the Test set.

 ![Naive Bayes Conf Matrix](https://github.com/AlfonsBC/CS6140_Final_project/blob/master/images/conf_matrix_naive.png?raw=true)

 We can add more in the discussion, but a quick intuition that this is one of the best that actually predicts what we want to predict, e.g. Pathogenic variants, is that is based in a Probabilistic Framework.
 Thus, in the following part of the project, we will discuss the results obtained in the Bayesian Networks following a Probabilistic Graphical Model.

-#### Understanding the interplay of lines of evidence
+### Understanding the interplay of lines of evidence

 - Bayes Rule Analysis
 - Bayesian Networks: